Cycle Consistency Driven Object Discovery: Experiments

-The performance comparison in Table \ref{tab:dt} reveals that the decision transformer, when augmented with object-centric representations solely obtained from slot attention (DT + SA) exhibits competitive performance across all games to the original decision transformer (DT) that utilizes monolithic representations from a CNN.
-However, when the object-centric decision transformer is combined with the proposed cycle consistency objectives, it surpasses the baseline decision transformer in 3 out of 4 games.
-This outcome not only showcases the effectiveness of object-centric representations in downstream tasks but also underscores the significance of the proposed cycle consistency objective in learning valuable object-centric representations capable of transferring effectively to downstream tasks.
+The performance comparison in Table \ref{tab:dt} reveals that the decision transformer, when augmented solely with object-centric representations obtained from slot attention (DT + SA), exhibits competitive performance across most games compared to the original decision transformer (DT).
+However, when the object-centric decision transformer is combined with the proposed cycle consistency objectives, it surpasses the baseline decision transformer in 10 out of 13 games.
+This outcome highlights the significance of the proposed cycle consistency objective in learning robust object-centric representations capable of performing well in downstream tasks.

+\paragraph{Causal World} We consider the object goal task from the causal world environment \citep{ahmed2020causalworld}, following the same setup as \citep{yoon2023investigation}.
+In the Object Goal task, the agent controls a tri-finger robot placed in a bowl containing a target object and several distractor objects.
+The task for the agent is to move the tri-finger robot toward the target object without touching the distractors.

+Similar to \citep{yoon2023investigation}, we first pretrain a Slate model augmented with the cycle consistency objectives on random rollouts from the object goal task.
+The baseline for this task is a Slate model pretrained on the same dataset of random rollouts.
+We visualize the learned object masks in Figure \ref{fig:cw_vis}.
+It's evident that the proposed objectives enable the model to learn more accurate object masks compared to the baseline.

+Next, we train a policy using proximal policy optimization (PPO) \citep{schulman2017ppo}.
+We employ a transformer-based policy network with inputs as slot representations from the object-centric models along with a CLS token.
+The resulting output corresponding to the CLS token is used to generate the action distribution and the value.
+The object-centric model remains frozen at this stage.

+We consider two variants of the object-goal task: (1) Static Initial Robot Position - where the initial position of the tri-finger robot remains the same across episodes; (2) Dynamic Initial Robot Position - where the initial position of the tri-finger robot varies across episodes.
+Results for this task are presented in Figure \ref{fig:cw_results}.
+In both cases, models pretrained with the cyclic objective outperform those without it.
+More details about the pretraining procedure and the policy are provided in Appendix Section \ref{sec:cw}.